QMCPACK/qmcpack/README.md

  e.g., /usr, /usr/local, there is no need to set environment or CMake variables for the packages.

- See the manuals linked at https://www.qmcpack.org/documentation or buildable via manual/build_manual.sh for build examples on Linux, Mac OS X etc.
+ See the manual linked at https://qmcpack.readthedocs.io/en/develop/ and https://www.qmcpack.org/documentation or buildable using sphinx from the sources in docs/.

 ## Quick build